 Public hearings are held 4th Wednesday of every month at 9:30am in the Commission Chambers of City Hall and are open to the public. *

 * Excluding legal holidays and announced cancellations.
 Schedule subject to modification.

-An audio archive of hearings from 2017 to 2010 provides a listing of recorded hearings.
+An audio archive of hearings going back to 2010 provides a listing of recorded hearings.

 What is a Variance?